Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 ### The Code: ###

-This simulation sums up the waves at every point in the user-defined grid size, using the path difference of the waves from each ultrasonic transducer (considered a point source currently), and then log-scales that to a decibel result for that square.
+This simulation sums up the waves at every point in the user-defined grid size (using phasors, i.e. Euler's formula), using the path difference of the waves from each ultrasonic transducer (considered a point source currently), and then log-scales that to a decibel result for that square.
 The program also takes into account signal attenuation (both over distance and in air).
 This is a parallelised program, so you will also need to define the number of CPU cores that the program can utilize.

 In future, I will be adding:
  - Ring arrays with a phase difference between each transducer